Tillamook Coast Life Blog

 - Tillamook River Tidewater Access: You’ll find ADA level access, free parking and restrooms at this hidden gem.
 Take Third St. west from Tillamook, cross over the Trask River and then the Tillamook River, go ¼ mile past Bayocean Rd. intersection and you’ll find the access point on the left on the Tillamook River.

-- **COMING SOON!** Cape Meares Lake: The Oregon Department of Fish & Wildlife is working on a project to build an ADA-accessible dock on Cape Meares Lake, just off Bayocean Rd.
+- Cape Meares Lake: There is an ADA-accessible dock on Cape Meares Lake, just off Bayocean Rd.
 This Lake is stocked with rainbow trout from March through early May.
 It’s possible to catch bass and bluegill there, as well.
 While the dock will be ADA accessible, parking is narrow and does not meet ADA criteria.

 - Crab from a boat: Small boat rentals, as well as all the gear for crabbing in Nehalem Bay, are available at Wheeler and Brighton Marinas.
 If you’re crabbing to the south at Netarts Bay, you can get your license and gear at the Big Spruce RV Park or at Netarts Bay Garden RV Resort.
 For information regarding best crabbing and “how to,” see ODFW’s website.